 Career Day Tips

 In preparation for Career Day, review the websites of employers scheduled to attend the event to learn about their philosophies, goals, work, and opportunities.
 Preparation also includes formulating appropriate lines of inquiry based upon your research.

-DO NOT approach an employer and ask him/her to "tell me about your organization and the opportunities available."
+- DO NOT approach an employer and ask them to "tell me about your organization and the opportunities available."
+(Please research beforehand instead.)

 Research participating employers by visiting their websites prior to the event.
 Job descriptions from those who send them in advance will be made available to you before Career Day.
 Refer to this website for tips on employer research.